 Offline results are similar.
-A statistically significant difference in revenue relative to the control group was achieved in only one of six months.
-However, in the direct communication recipient group, order conversions are significantly higher, with a 95% reliability probability.
+A statistically significant difference in revenue relative to the control group was achieved in only one out of the six months.
+However, in the recipients of the direct communications group, order conversions are significantly higher with a 95% reliability level.

 Conversions to orders

 How marketing was automated at United Colors of Benetton

 Over the past year, we launched a loyalty program for online and offline, dozens of automated campaigns, connected several communication channels, including email and SMS, set up the website personalization module and added personal product recommendations based on machine learning to the website and emails.
 Product recommendations take into account online and offline customer behavior and create personalized ML-driven collections.

 To explore each stage of our work in detail, we would need to write multiple articles 🙂 So in this one, we’ll simply go over the omnichannel loyalty program launch, automated campaigns and multi-channel product recommendations based on machine learning.
 If you want to learn more, follow the link at the end of this article to read all about how we personalized Benetton’s online store.